 💡 Quick Tip: Even if you don’t think you qualify for financial aid, you should fill out the FAFSA form.
 Many schools require it for merit-based scholarships, too.
 You can submit it as early as Oct.
 1.

 Paying for Night Classes

 Education comes at a cost.
 Beyond tuition, taking night classes may require buying textbooks, paying for a parking pass, and other associated fees.

 Work-study programs, scholarships, and grants could cover all or part of these expenses, but some students take out loans to pay the remaining cost for their degree or night classes.

-Federal loans can come with protections, flexible repayment benefits, and loan forgiveness in certain cases.
+Federal loans may be subsidized or unsubsidized and come with protections, such as income-driven payment plans and forbearance in certain cases.

 SoFi Private Student Loans